Intrenion/Milcraft/doctrine/on-operations.md

 ## Practice 9: Coordinate forces across time and space

 **Problem**
-Separate tactical actions produce limited effects when they are not coordinated.
+Separate tactical actions have a limited effect when not coordinated.

 **Action**
 Arrange forces and supporting arms to act together at the needed time and place.